Le Domaine des Naïades

 Plage de Bonporteau

 You will find this beach leaving Cavalaire towards Toulon.
-It is a beach perfect if you want some peace and calm.
-At the back of the beach you will find a large pine forest planted with eucalyptus, tamarisk and palm trees, there is also a small cove lined with rocks.
+It is a perfect beach for you if you want some peace and calm.
+At the back of the beach you will find a large pine forest planted with eucalyptus, tamarisk and palm trees.
+There is also a small cove lined with rocks.
 The back of the beach is very well preserved and well sheltered from the winds.
 Some picnic tables are available at the beach entrance that is a 10 minute walk from the road.

 LE RAYOL CANADEL